raspberrypilearning/hello-world-simplified/en/quiz1/question_3.md

  --- feedback ---

  No, this is the code to define the function, but it does not run the function.
-You'll need to use different code to call it.
+You need to use different code to call the function.

  --- /feedback ---